opennetworkinglab/onos-p4-tutorial/EXERCISE-2.md

-Check the ONOS log, you should see messages related to the discovery of host `h1b` who is now receiving NDP NS messages from `h1a` and replying with NDP NA ones to ithem (remember that `h1a` was already discovered at the beginning of the exercise):
+Check the ONOS log, you should see messages related to the discovery of host `h1b` who is now receiving NDP NS messages from `h1a` and replying with NDP NA ones to them (remember that `h1a` was already discovered at the beginning of the exercise):

 ```